Diagrammatic mathematics: an overview

 Final thoughts

 Who knows where this line of research will go.
-It would be great if, say, in 20 years from now, we wouldn’t think of Morse and singularity theory as something inherent to differential geometry any more, but understand that it’s simply another facet of a deeper higher-categorical idea.
+For example, it would be great if, say, in 20 years from now, we wouldn’t think of Morse and singularity theory as something inherent to differential geometry any more, but understand that it’s simply another facet of a deeper higher-categorical idea.
 This and other unifications do seem within reach.
 And, yet more speculative, I’d even hope that this line of research will then ultimately affect our understanding of ‘grand unified physics’, and maybe we are already witnessing the beginning of that.

 So long, and thanks for all the fish!